AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/event-check-in/check-people-into-your-event-from-your-tablet.md

 >
 >On October 2, 2023, Adobe removed the Marketo Events App from all App Stores.
 If you already have the app installed on your tablet/mobile device, you can continue using it for the time being.
 Once your Marketo Engage instance is migrated to Adobe Identity for authentication of Marketo, you will no longer be able to access the app.
 [Learn more](https://nation.marketo.com/t5/product-discussions/marketo-events-app-and-marketo-moments-app-end-of-life/m-p/340712/highlight/true#M193869){target="_blank"}.

-The app works the same on both iPad and Android, except for minor layout and design differences.
+The app works the same on both [!DNL iPad] and [!DNL Android], except for minor layout and design differences.

 >[!PREREQUISITES]
 >